 Create Image Galleries

 As an interior designer, your photos are your portfolio.
 Your website should have images of your best work put together in an easy-to-navigate gallery.
-Bear in mind that images might slow down your website, so make sure to optimize them before attaching them to the website.
+Remember that images might slow down your website, so make sure to optimize them before attaching them to the website.

 Add a Contact Page

-Contact pages are often overlooked when it comes to web design, but they can boost conversions and generate tons of leads.
+Contact pages are often overlooked in web design, but they can boost conversions and generate tons of leads.
 Don’t skip adding a contact page or a contact form on your website where clients can get in touch with any questions.

 This shows them you’re serious about their needs and that you’re easy to reach.
 You can also add your social media channels in the website footer or sidebar.
 If you want to offer free quotes, add a few more fields in the contact form that’ll allow visitors to explain their needs, budget, and vision.
 This will show them you’re dedicated to making them happy and figuring out the best solution for their needs.